-- 35. Which organ would be found in the left hypochondriac region?
+- 15. Which organ would be found in the left hypochondriac region?

-- A. The appendix
+- A. Appendix

-- B. The urinary bladder
+- B. Urinary bladder

-- C. The liver
+- C. Liver

-- D. The stomach
+- D. Stomach

-Answer is D: Left hypochondriac region is deep to the cartilages of the lower ribs on our left-hand side.
+Answer is D: Left hypochondriac region is deep to the cartilages of the lower ribs on our left hand side.
 The stomach is closest to this region.

-- 36. To which body region does "popliteal" refer? - A. The region around each eye - B. The region anterior to the elbow, between arm and forearm - C. The region dorsal to the knee - D. The region of the anterior crease between thigh and abdomen
+- 16. Which body region does "popliteal" refer to? - A. The region around each eve - B. The region anterior to the elbow, between arm and forearm - C. The region dorsal to the knee - D. The region of the anterior crease between thigh and abdomen